 ASO titer; ASLO

 Bisno AL. Nonsuppurative poststreptococcal sequelae: Rheumatic fever and glomerulonephritis.
 In: Mandell GL, Bennett JE, Dolin R, eds.
-Principles and Practice of Infectious Diseases.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 7th ed.
 Philadelphia, PA: Elsevier Churchill Livingstone; 2009:chap 199.

 Comeau D, Heaton K, Gordon A. Rheumatology and musculoskeletal problems.
 In: Rakel RE, ed.
 Textbook of Family Medicine.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 32.

+Ferri FF.
 Laboratory tests and interpretation of results.
 In: Alvero R, Borkan JM, Ferri FF, et al, eds.
 Ferri's Clinical Advisor, 2014.
-1st ed.
 Philadelphia, PA: Elsevier Mosby; 2014:section IV.

 Low ED.
 Nonpneumoccal streptococcal infections, rheumatic fever.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 298.